 - To determine whether past counseling has been helpful,

 - To understand the possibility of solving problems and relaunching the relationship, or making an informed and careful decision about whether to head toward ending the relationship

 To learn more about Discernment Counseling, read this article in the Wall Street Journal.

 Nearly everyone enters a long-term relationship with the dream of a lifelong union.
 But many couples reach a crisis point where divorce is on the table.
 Sometimes it's after years of emotional distance, financial problems, sexual problems, or constant arguing.
 Sometimes it's after a recent affair or an illness that creates an emergency.

-Whatever the reason, usually one spouse thinks that ending the relationship is the only way to solve the problem, while the other partner wants to hang on and make things better.
+Whatever the reason, usually at least one partner thinks that ending the relationship is the only way to solve the problem, while the other partner wants to hang on and make things better.
 Then they fight about whether to divorce.
 Once the legal divorce process begins, the alienation and conflict can escalate, and before long all hope for the relationship or for a constructive dissolution is gone.

 "It Doesn't Have to be This Way"

-Discernment Counseling, a new way for couples to pause, take a breath, and look at their options.
+Discernment Counseling is a new way for partners to pause, take a breath, and look at their options.
 It's different from traditional couples therapy aimed at improving the relationship.
 We don't assume that you both want to preserve the relationship, only that you are both willing to take a look at what's happened to it and decide whether to break up or to try to repair it.

 Discernment Counseling Is For?